Modeling and Discovering Direct Causes for Predictive Models: Causal Modeling for Predictive Models

 \begin{definition} Let \(\X\) be a set of features and \(Y\) be an outcome.
 A \underline{predictive graph} is an ADMG over \(\X, Y\) where the only possible edge between \(X \in \X\) and \(Y\) is \(X \rightarrow Y.\) \end{definition}

-We will use \(G(\X,Y)\) to denote a predictive graph wrt features \(\X\) and outcome \(Y.\) Figure~\ref{fig:intro-eg} depicts a predictive graph \(G(\{A, S, M\}, D).\) One key observation is that the predictive model is translated into the causal mechanism for \(Y\) in the predictive graph; that is, the causal mechanism (which involves \(Y\) and its parents) captures the input-output behavior of the predictive model.
-From now on, we shall assume that the data distribution \(\Pr(\X,Y)\) from a predictive model is always induced by some \emph{true} predictive graph \(G(\X,Y).\)\footnote{A distribution \(\Pr\) is induced by some causal graph \(G\) iff it is generated by some parameterizations of \(G.\) Moreover, \(G\) is guaranteed to be an I-MAP of \(\Pr\) but may not be a D-MAP of \(\Pr.\)}
+We will use \(G(\X,Y)\) to denote a predictive graph wrt features \(\X\) and outcome \(Y.\) Figure~\ref{sfig:intro-eg2} depicts a predictive graph \(G(\{A, D, P\}, S).\) One key observation is that the predictive model is translated into the causal mechanism for \(Y\) in the predictive graph; that is, the causal mechanism (which involves \(Y\) and its parents) captures the input-output behavior of the predictive model.
+From now on, we shall assume that the data distribution \(\Pr(\X,Y)\) is always induced by some predictive graph \(G(\X,Y)\) in which the parents of \(Y\) correspond to the direct causes of the predictions for \(Y.\)\footnote{A distribution \(\Pr\) is said to be induced by a causal graph \(G\) iff it is attained by some parameterization of \(G.\) Moreover, \(G\) is guaranteed to be an I-MAP of the induced \(\Pr.\)}

-In a predictive graph, the parents of outcome \(Y\) are exactly the \emph{direct causes} of the mode predictions.
-In practice, however, the predictive graph is often not available and we do not know the direct causes.
+In practice, however, predictive graphs are rarely available when predictive models are deemed black boxes.
 Hence, our goal is to discover the direct causes from data.
 This leads to two key questions: (1) when are the direct causes discoverable (uniquely determined)?
-(2) how can we find these direct causes efficently if they are indeed discoverable?
-Before addressing these questions, we consider the formal definition of direct causes from~\citep{woodward} with a rephrasing.
+(2) how can we identify these direct causes if they are indeed discoverable?
+Before addressing these questions, we formalize the definition of direct causes in~\citep{woodward} using interventions.

 \begin{definition} A variable \(X\) is a \underline{direct cause} of \(Y\) if \(\Pr(Y | do(x), do(\x')) \neq \Pr(Y | do(\x'))\) for some state \(x\) of \(X\) and instantiation \(\x'\) of \(\X \setminus \{X\}.\) \end{definition}